Find Nursing Colleges

 COM Registered Nursing Associate’s Program

-For the most recent academic year available, 19% of registered nursing associate's degrees went to men and 81% went to women.
-The typical associate's degree program in registered nursing only graduates about 13% men each year.
-The program at COM may seem more male-friendly since it graduates 5% more women than average.
+For the most recent academic year available, 9% of registered nursing associate's degrees went to men and 91% went to women.

 undefined